 Feliscratch contains pheromones used in territory marking, and is designed to prevent your cat scratching in unwanted places such as furniture.
 And instead direct them to a more preferable option for this highly natural behaviour, such as a scratching post.

-Does Feliway really help?
+Does Feliway work?

 There are not a huge number of scientific studies critically reviewing the efficacy of pheromonal products in cats.
 However, there has been some research that has showed some positive results.